 Member states begin to pay these "international royalties" during the 6th year of production at the drilling site.
 Starting with the 6th year of production, UNCLOS members must pay 1 percent of the value of the total production at that site to the Authority.
 Thereafter, the royalty rate increases in increments of 1 percentage point per year until the 12th year of production, when it reaches 7 percent.
-The rate remains at 7 percent until production ceases at the site.
-As such, if the United States accedes to UNCLOS it would be obligated to transfer
+The rate remains at 7 percent until production ceases at the site mains at 7 percent until production ceases at the site.

 As such, if the United States accedes to UNCLOS it would be obligated to transfer to the Authority a considerable portion of the royalties generated on the U.S. ECS that would otherwise be deposited in the U.S. Treasury for the benefit of the American people.
 For example, the royalty rate of the majority of blocks currently under an active lease on the U.S. ECS is 12.5 percent.
-Beginning in the 12th year of production on such an ECS block the U.S. would be required to transfer 7 percent more than half-of its royalty revenue to the Authority and do so each year until production ends on that lease.
+Beginning in the 12th year of production on such an ECS block the U.S. would be required to transfer 7 percent-more than half-of its royalty revenue to the Authority and do so each year until production ends on that lease.
 The remaining 5.5 percent of the royalty would be retained by the Treasury.